zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

-# Zowe YAML configuration file reference
+# Zowe YAML server configuration file reference

-Zowe v2 uses a YAML configuration file during installation, configuration, and runtime.
+Zowe v2 uses a YAML configuration file for server installation, configuration, and runtime.
 This file is usually referred to as the Zowe configuration YAML file or the `zowe.yaml` file.
 YAML is a human-friendly data serialization language for all programming languages.
 To learn more about YAML specifications, see [https://yaml.org/](https://yaml.org/).
 For a free, offline YAML validator to help validate your syntax, download the [Red Hat's VS Code YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).

+Content within the YAML file is documented by and validated against schema files which are shipped within Zowe and extended by Zowe extensions.
+For details on the schema technology and where to find the schema files within our source code, [see the configuration manager page](../user-guide/configmgr-using.md#json-schema-validation)

 **Note:** In the following sections, we refer to configuration keys by using concatenation of key names and dots.
 For example, if you want to update the configuration key `zowe.certificate.keystore.type` with value `PKCS12`, you should set value for this entry in the `zowe.yaml`: